dacvs/aoc2023/README.md

 Here are my solutions, cleaned up, straightened out, and edited for consistency.
 I used **Python** only.
 Occasionally I experimented with other tools, including SymPy and Sage Mathematics, before I switched back to Python.

-It turns out that the only library I really needed was NumPy.
+The only library I really needed was NumPy.
 In places where I used other libraries (`import sys`, `import math`, `import random`), I have edited my solutions to use **NumPy only**.